minwoo129/fetoolkit/packages/utils/README.md

 English | [한국어](https://github.com/minwoo129/fetoolkit/tree/master/packages/utils/README_kr.md)

-FEToolkit is a toolkit library that provides useful functions for Frontend development.
-The library is divided according to frameworks such as React and Vue, and functions that can be used in common regardless of the framework will be distributed as separate libraries.
+FEToolkit utils is a library that provides utility functions that can be used during feature development.

-## Documentation

-- This library is a collection of utility functions only.
-  - You can use it in any environment.

-## Getting Started
+## 1. Getting Started

-### 1. Installation
+### 1-1.
+Installation

 - npm
   ```